mutler0/CIS1051/status.md

 #### What problems, if any, have you encountered?

-It was difficult to materialize what I had in my head mainly where I wanted to have the numbers but also when I wanted them to disappear.
+It was difficult to materialize what I had in my head mainly where I wanted to have the numbers so they don't overlap but also when I wanted them to disappear.